uber/piranha/java/README.md

 Piranha requires that you build your code with [Error Prone](http://errorprone.info), version 2.3.2 or higher.
 See the [Error Prone documentation](http://errorprone.info/docs/installation) for instructions on getting started with Error Prone and integration with your build system.

+While not required, we strongly recommend that you use Piranha in combination with an automated code formatter, such as [Google Java Format](https://github.com/google/google-java-format) running as a pre-commit hook.
+This is because Piranha will transform code without any particular way to configure code style guidelines into the tool directly.
+While we strive to produce clean and readable refactorings by default, no commitment exists to any particular whitespace, line length, or styling behavior, nor even consistency between Piranha minor versions.

 ### Gradle

 To integrate Piranha into your Java project you'll need a version of the following additions to your `build.gradle` file: